 DSE Assessments: How often should they be completed?

-Minimum Programme of Regular Re-assessments
+Minimum Programme of Regular Re-assessment

 It’s inevitable that bodies will change, habits will develop, chairs will deteriorate, and monitors will be moved around.
-It’s for these naturally occurring reasons that a regular re-assessment programme should be put in place so that all employees have a DSE check on a regular basis.
+It’s for these naturally occurring reasons that a regular re-assessment programme should be put in place so that all employees complete a DSE check on a regular basis.

 At Sureteam, we recommend that as a minimum a new DSE Assessment is undertaken for every employee, every 2 years.
-We also promote the ongoing education of employees so that they fully understand the risks, good practice and steps they can take to make their own adjustments to their seating positions and working habits outside of the formal reviews.
+We also promote the ongoing education of employees so that they fully understand the risks, good practice and steps they can take to make their own adjustments to their seating positions and working habits outside of these more formal reviews.

 In addition to regular assessments, there are a number of specific situations that should trigger an earlier DSE review and some of these are highlighted below.